Actions

 Options:

-• Keep, adjust width: The aspect ratio is preserved.
+- Match width (keep aspect ratio): The aspect ratio is preserved.
 You may adjust the width, while the height is calculated automatically.

-• Keep, adjust height: The aspect ratio is preserved.
+- Match width (keep aspect ratio): The aspect ratio is preserved.
 You may adjust the height, while the width is calculated automatically.

 Resize Canvas